Lambert & Butler: History

 In 1958, the remaining L&B factory was closed.
 Production continues at other Imperial Tobacco subsidiaries.
 The Drury Leane headquarters were closed in 1961.

 The brand was relaunched in 1979 after an absence.
-In the late 1990s, their campaign was a distinguished Lambert with his calm butler, Butler, exchanging humorous quotes, until the last one, which had their faces blurred and the butler saying "It seems we've been outlawed, Sir".
+In the late 1990s, their campaign was a distinguished Lambert with his calm butler, Butler, exchanging humorous quotes, until the last one, which had their faces blurred and the butler saying "Looks like we've been outlawed, Sir".
 In 1999, Lambert & Butler owned 17% of the British cigarette market, 5% more than Benson & Hedges.
 Due to Imperial Tobacco not owning the trademark on the original name, Lambert & Butler is known in some countries as either L&B or Great & British.
 It is among the popular and less expensive local brands, and, as of 2007, Lambert & Butler King Size were the best-selling brand of cigarettes in the UK.

 In 2010, the Lambert & Butler brand was officially trademarked under the following words: "L&B LAMBERT & BUTLER ORIGINAL".
 The brand appealed a file for registration on 17 July 2013 and became officially registered on 22 July 2014.

 In 2016, the last factory that still produced cigarettes in Nottingham, United Kingdom, which also produced Lambert & Butler cigarettes, closed its doors for the final time.
 Imperial Tobacco moved the production to either Poland or Germany, which would increase their profits to £320,000,000.

 It currently holds 11% of the UK cigarette market and is the second-most popular brand.